CPS Income and Tax Variables User's Note: Missing Cases, N.I.U. Cases, Top Codes and Bottom Codes

 Top Codes represent, where applicable, a determination by the CPS that some high values were too sparse and specific to be recorded as they were reported to the CPS without the possibility of identifying the respondents.
 In these cases, the CPS put numerous high value cases together under one particular high value to protect respondent anonymity.
 For most variables, and for most years, IPUMS coding has retained the original coding utilized by the CPS in this regard.
 Topcodes vary by income variable and by year.
 Values above the topcode have also been given different treatments by the Census Bureau over time.

 For the years 1962 until 1995, the values exceeding the topcode threshold are simply recoded with the threshold.
-For example, all responses for INCWAGE greater than or equal to 50,000 in the 1976 March CPS Survey were replaced with 50,000 in the public use Census data.
+For example, all responses for INCWAGE greater than or equal to 50,000 in the 1976 CPS ASEC Survey were replaced with 50,000 in the public use Census data.
 In most cases, IPUMS retains this coding.
 IPUMS coding does not identify these as topcodes.

 Topcodes Tables: Though often topcodes are not always identified with a value of 99997, topcode thresholds by year are extensively documented in our Topcodes Tables page.